Expectations

 Every summer, Sohang will meet individually with each group member to reflect on research progress over the past year.
 These meetings will emphasize what should have been learned and achieved at a given stage, and how current progress aligns with those expectations.
 The aim will be to clearly identify gaps and areas requiring improvement.
 Together, Sohang and the group member will outline goals and strategies for the coming year.
 Group members will also have an opportunity to share feedback on mentorship and group culture.

-For third- and fourth-year PhD students, as well as postdoctoral researchers, these discussions will include planning next career steps and long-term goals.
+For PhD students at the end of their third/fourth years and postdoctoral researchers, these discussions will also include planning next career steps and long-term goals.

 Social Activities

-A strong sense of community can make a real difference to the group.
-Social activities help make research more enjoyable and strengthen trust and communication within the group.
-However, participation should never feel mandatory or exclusionary.
-Group members should let Sohang know if they ever feel this way.
-The goal is to create opportunities for shared leisure and establish meaningful connections with co-workers, not obligations.
+A strong sense of community can make research more enjoyable and strengthen trust within the group.
+Social activities are meant to create opportunities for shared leisure and connection, not obligations.
+Participation should never feel mandatory or exclusionary, and group members should let Sohang know if they ever feel this way.
 Our social activities will include:

 (i) Coffee walks: If schedules permit, once a week the group is free to join Sohang on a walk to a nearby coffee shop for a tea/coffee/dessert break.
 This provides an opportunity to step outdoors together, and can be immediately arranged after group meetings, or after the code/data backup deadline